How To Calculate Total Revenue - The Full Guide

 Your Income Statement and What It Shows You About Total Revenue

 You can also find the total revenue for your business on your income statement.
-Each income statement is essentially a finalised history of how your business has performed over a period of time.
+Each income statement is essentially a finalized history of how your business has performed over a period of time.
 The statement can range from monthly, to quarterly to yearly, but it is often advised that monthly statements are easier to keep track of revenue and profits.

 In comparison to other statements and financial documents, an income statement is fairly easy to read as all the information is presented in a very straightforward and standard way.
 The main sections of any income statement are as follows;

-• Total Revenue - This is usually the first section of the statement and one of the most important.
+Total Revenue - This is usually the first section of the statement and one of the most important.
 It will tell you the total amount of money that your business has brought in over this period.
 It can be from your main or primary source of income, as well as any other sources of income you may have.

-• Operating Expenses - This section differs from the Cost Of Goods Sold as it breaks down everything you spend on operating your business over this accounting period.
-This could be warehouse or office rent, marketing expenses or even office snacks.
+Operating Expenses - This section differs from the Cost Of Goods Sold as it breaks down everything you spend on operating your business over this accounting period.
+This could be warehouse or office rent, marketing expenses, or even office snacks.
 Now, when you subtract operating expenses from gross profit, you will get your net income - or what some people just know as profit.

 Also read: How to Remove IC Systems From Your Credit Report